men31/men31/README.md

 - 👋 Hi, I’m @men31
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning physics
+- 🌱 I’m currently study machine learning

 <!---
 men31/men31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.